-In 1975, Wajda’s work was already lodged deep in the hearts of the Poles; his Ashes and Diamond (1958) was hailed as an uncontested piece of art, whilst The Promised Land (1975) was nominated for an Academy Award.
+In 1975, Wajda’s work was already lodged deep in the hearts of the Poles; Ashes and Diamond (1958) was hailed as an uncontested piece of art, while The Promised Land (1975) was nominated for an Academy Award.
 In 1975, at a cinematography conference in Gdansk, Wajda voiced his frustration to the communist authorities; he argued that the regime cornered young directors into filming epic, historical dramas and book adaptations rather than features with a contemporary focus.

 Soon after the conference, Wajda was allowed to film the first contemporary story in years.
 The film tells the fate of a hero bricklayer – essentially a cog trapped in the vast political machine, who soon turns into an awkward element within the communist constellation.
 Man of Marble (1977) shows the makings and fall of a communist legend; indeed, legends have been told about the film’s genesis and screenings.
 When it was first shown publicly – and the authorities allowed it to be screened in only one cinema, in order to stifle its outreach – long, angry queues formed outside the cinema, brimming with young Poles determined to see the controversial production.

-Even after the collapse of the communist system and – along with it – censorship, Wajda remained faithful to the historical epic and merged it with stories of individual weight (The Revenge, 2002, or Pan Tadeusz, 1999).
+Even after the collapse of the communist system and along with it, censorship, Wajda remained faithful to the historical epic and merged it with stories of individual weight (The Revenge, 2002, or Pan Tadeusz, 1999).
 One of his recent productions, Katyn (2007), stirred many critics by its brave portrayal of the Katyn massacre during the Second World War.
 Although the film received mixed reviews, its symbolism remains touching in the spectrum of Polish cinematography.

 In 1999, Wajda received an Academy Award in honour of his lifelong achievements.